topgrade-rs/topgrade-rs.github.io/src/macos/README.md

 If the file with higher priority is present, no matter it is valid or not, the other configuration files will be ignored.

 On the first run(no configuration file exists), `topgrade` will create a configuration file at `CONFIG_DIR/topgrade.toml` for you.

-## FAQ

-It is important to note that Topgrade may be unable to upgrade certain applications used for launching it, including third-party terminals like cmder.

-We suggest either creating a shortcut for 'topgrade--keep' or running Topgrade via your preferred shell.

-Please note that if installed via **scoop**, Topgrade may fail to upgrade itself unless `self_rename = true` is set in **topgrade.toml**.